Azure-Samples/azure-serverless-workshop-team-assistant/8-photo-mosaic-bot/README.md

 ## 3. Configure the photo mosaic project

-1. Get the [photo mosaic project on GitHub](https://github.com/lindydonna/photo-mosaic), either by `git clone` or downloading the zip.
+1. Get the [photo mosaic project on GitHub](https://github.com/Azure-Samples/functions-dotnet-photo-mosaic), either by `git clone` or downloading the zip.

    - Use the `master` branch if you're on Windows
    - Use the `core` branch if you're on a Mac.

 1. In the portal, find the resource group and account name for the Azure Storage account you wish to use.

-1. From a terminal, navigate to the `photo-mosaic` directory.
+1. From a terminal, navigate to the **functions-dotnet-photo-mosaic** directory.
 Run the following, using the storage account name and resource group from above:

     ```
     az login
     python <Storage Account Name> <Resource group>
     ```

+    This will modify the file **local.settings.json**.

+    Alternatively, you can run the script from the Azure Cloud Shell in the Azure Portal.
+Just run `python` and paste the script.
+The script prints out settings values that you can use to manually modify `local.settings.json`.

     Ensure that you see "Setup successful!" in the output.

 1. If using Visual Studio, open **MosaicMaker.sln**.
-On a Mac, open the **photo-mosaic** folder in VS Code.
+On a Mac, open the **functions-dotnet-photo-mosaic** folder in VS Code.

 1. Open the file **MosaicMaker/local.settings.json**